- Listen to the sun.

 How did the rowdy feast of Lupercalia become Saint Valentine’s Day?

-The real Saint Valentine — aka Valentinus — was a very romantic 3rd century bishop.
+The real Saint Valentine — aka Valentinus — was a conscientious 3rd century bishop.

-During the reign of Claudius II, the empire was on a decline due to oppression from the Gauls, Slavs, and other opposing forces attempting to overthrow Rome.
-Claudius needed all the power he could get and felt that married men could not possibly be good warriors.
+During the reign of Claudius II, the Roman empire was on a decline due to oppression from the Gauls, Slavs, and other forces attempting to overthrow Rome.
+Claudius needed all the power he could get for his armies, and felt that married men could not possibly be good warriors.
 So he made marriage illegal.
-Valentinus, a champion for true love, would have none of this!
+Valentinus, an advocate for human rights, would have none of this!
 Valentinus took it upon himself to perform secret marriages in opposition to the emperor’s laws.
 He was eventually arrested and sentenced to death.

 But it wasn’t that simple.
 As fate would have it – Valentinus fell in love with the jailer’s daughter during his confinement.
 Before his death, Valentinus is said to have asked for a quill and paper.
 He wrote a farewell letter to his sweetheart from the jail and signed ‘From Your Valentine’.
 The expression stuck! 🙂